pmem/pmem.github.io/content/memkind/manpages/memkind.3.md

 :   deletes previously created memkind configuration, which must have been returned by a previous call to `memkind_config_new()`.

 `memkind_config_set_path()`
-:   updates the memkind *pmem_dir* configuration parameter, which specifies directory path, where file-backed kind of memory will be created.\
+:   updates the memkind *pmem_dir* configuration parameter, which specifies the directory path, where file-backed kind of memory will be created.\
 **Note:** This function does not validate that *pmem_dir* specifies a valid path.

 `memkind_config_set_size()`